stintosestudios/hexo_sitesource/source/_posts/hexo-source.md

 # Running the generated site locally

-It is sometimes nice to be able to view the site locally via the http:// protocal rather then file:// to make sure that everything is looking good before deployment.
+It is sometimes nice to be able to view the site locally via the http:// protocol rather then file:// to make sure that everything is looking good before deployment.
 To do this in my source folder I have wrote a simple server.js that can be used to host the site locally via node.js.
 To use it I just need to cd into the public folder, and fire it up with node.

 ```bash
 $ cd public
 $ node server.js
 ```

-# updating the source
+# Starting over with file generation.

+Sometimes when making a change to the source it might be necessary to wipe the slate clean, and start over.
+To do this it should go without saying that I need to delete the public folder, however there is also a database file that will need to be deleted as well.
+After that just call hexo generate again, and I seem to get a clean build each time.

+# My future with hexo.

+So far I am loving it, I will write a few more blog posts on the subject for sure.
+I also have a great deal more to learn about hexo, as well as other major time saving frameworks.